h5p/h5p-cli/readme.md

 10. `node cli.js export <h5p_repo_name> <folder>` will export the `<h5p_repo_name>` library content type from the "content/`<folder>`" folder.
 Make sure that the library's dependency lists are cached and that the dependencies are installed.
 Once finished, the export command outputs the location of the resulting file.
 11. When viewing content types you can create and switch between resume sessions.
-A resume session allows you to resume where you left off in the content types that support it.
+A resume session allows you to save the state of the content type that supports it so that it will be the same on reload.
-To create a new session simply rename the current session and click outside the session name textbox.
+You can create a new session by clicking on the "new session" button and entering a new name for it.
+To switch between existing sessions simply choose the one you want from the dropdown.
 12. To stop auto reloading the view page on library file changes set `files.watch` to `false` in `config.json`.
 13. Run `node cli.js utils help` to get a list of utility commands.
 Each utility command can then be run via `node cli.js utils <cmd> [<args>...]`.